 Dr. Wise has successfully tested the program with French immersion learners since 2008.
 These immersion studies clearly demonstrate the effectiveness of the remediation program to facilitate reading acquisition in both French and English, and reading gains have also been shown to last well beyond the completion of the program.

-The Reading Connections program is the next step for students who have completed the WISE READING® Remediation Program, or for students who have already developed basic phonological awareness skills.
-For these students, Reading Connections is the next step towards reading fluency and, eventually, comprehension.
-Students cannot obtain comprehension without reading fluency.
-The goal of the program is to develop the student’s word-level reading by helping them master advanced phonemic awareness and orthographic mapping skills that boost reading fluency.
+The Reading Connections program is the next step for students who have completed the WISE READING® Remediation Program, or for students who have already developed basic phoneme level skills.
+For these students, Reading Connections is the next step.
+Our Reading Connections program focuses on the advanced phoneme levels and teaches students skills that contribute to orthographic mapping.
+The overall goal of the program is to train and boost phoneme awareness, promote phoneme proficiency and automaticity, and to accelerate the progress of struggling readers.

 Delivered in five, 90-minute sessions, this program is for students who struggle with reading comprehension or who would like to deepen their understanding of what they read.
 Strategy instruction improves reading comprehension, and studies have shown that teaching reading strategies to students with learning disabilities improves comprehension (Gersten, Fuchs, Williams and Baker, 2001; Mastropieri, Scruggs and Graetz, 2003; Swanson, 1999).
 Supports for students with learning disabilities enhance comprehension for every learner.
 Studies have also shown that when students were taught strategies to identify the main ideas of a text (Graves et Levin, 1989), recognize the structure of a text (Bakken, Mastropieri and Scruggs, 1997), and summarize a text (Berkeley, Mastropieri and Scruggs, 2011), their performance improved.
 Students will receive strategy handouts and will learn the science of reading.